Update by user Feb 23

 Makes me wonder if they sent my order to a grower two weeks ago (who packed them in the shipping box immediately) and left it sit for a week before shipping?
 It is winter here in Ohio so they would have been on the cool side once they came North.

 The reason for my order through the HArry and David Website was because what Cushmans offered through QVC sold out after I ordered from them.
 THAT fruit, the QVC batch, did not suffer from these moldy ones.

-Review about: Harry And David Honeybell Tangelo.
+Product or Service Mentioned: Harry And David Honeybell Tangelo.

 Reason of review: Damaged or defective.